 Here you see where you would indicate whether you reviewed the measures and the dropdown menu of actions:

 If a client has not completed the measures for this session or the previous session, you'll not be asked to select whether you reviewed the measures with your client.
-Instead, you'll see a message that reads, "A measurement has not been filled out by this client recently."
+Instead, you'll see a message that alerts you that the client has not completed their surveys and to please complete the survey in session.

 For more information on utilizing MIC with clients, check out these help center articles: